sumitvarude/unix-tools/README.md

 * svSort file-name

            It will be display all content of the file by sorting ascending order.
+           It will also display all data in reversed order.(have to add -r option)

 Example -> `svSort one.txt`
 s